 as shown below

 Step 9.
-After editing the file, save it and close the explorer and viola you’re all set.
-Enjoy the boom sound!
+After editing the file, save it, and close the explorer and viola, you’re all set.
+Enjoy the booming sound!

 Step 10.
 Reboot your Nexus device to feel the change in sound output.